 ABOUT GAY SKI WEEK QT & WINTER PRIDE

-Gay Ski Week QT is transforming into Winter Pride, a festival in a small town with a bold heart that celebrates love, community, diversity, visibility and inclusion.
+Winter Pride is a festival in a small town with a bold heart that celebrates love, community, diversity, visibility and inclusion.
 It is a festival that encourages locals and visitors alike to come together and celebrate their diversity.
+Winter Pride has growon out of Gay Ski Week QT and the festival has kept growing every year.

 If you are looking for information on the Pride Pledge please go to pridepledge.co.nz.

-Jam-packed with amazing events, including cabaret nights, massive dance parties and night skiing, the festival is the perfect week for people to show their true selves in an accepting, supportive and fun community.
+Jam-packed with amazing events, with talent lineups including some of our best loved AUstralasain DJs, dance parties, skiing, and mountian walks, the festival is the perfect week for people to show their true selves in an accepting, supportive and fun community.

 Held annually, Queenstown is one of the best places in the world to host such a festival.
 As well as being the adventure capital of the world, it’s also a top tourist destination and is full of supportive local businesses and people who welcome and encourage our community’s growing demographic.